GUIDE 2024

 What is ISO and Document Control?

-The International Organization for Standardization (ISO) is an international nongovernmental organization made up of national standards bodies that develop and publishes a wide range of proprietary, industrial, and commercial standards.
+The International Organization for Standardization (ISO) is an international nongovernmental organization that develops and publishes a wide range of proprietary, industrial, and commercial standards.

-Many organizations get ISO-certified as it helps to improve efficiency and improves business credibility.
+Many organizations get ISO-certified as it helps to improve operational efficiency and improves business credibility.

 According to clause 7.5 of the ISO 9001:2015 standard, organizations must establish a documented procedure to: